 Leave Your Comments Below:

-Make sure you leave a comment below on what you think of the interview and if you have any tips for fitness professionals on social media.
+Make sure you comment below on your thoughts about the interview and if you have any tips for fitness professionals on social media.

 – Rick Kaselj, MS